-Other computer aids for translators
+3. Other computer aids for translators

-Most translators will no doubt not be immediately involved with the various MT systems described above.
-However, it cannot be denied that there is a growing interest in MT witness the recent commitment of the CEC to a European translation project (Rolling, 1978).
-This fact, when considered in the light of continuing developments in long-distance information communication systems (cf the various systems being implemented by national Post Offices and television companies) should prompt the professional linguist at least to investigate the field of MT. as it is quite probable that in the future, the individual will be able to access an MT system from his own sitting-room or office via his own TV set.
-The CEC plans to establish in 1979 a European information network for scientific and technical information (EURONET which link data bases in several member countries and will be accessed via post office communications.
-One of the first data banks to be made the CEC's EURODICAUTOM.
+Most translators will no doubt not be immediately involved with the various M.T. systems described above.
+However, it cannot be denied that there is a growing interest in M.T. - witness the recent commitment of the C.E.C. to a European translation project, noted in Rolling.
+This fact, when considered in the light of continuing developments in long-distance information communication systems (compare the various systems being implemented by national Post Offices and television companies) should prompt the professional linguist at least to investigate the field of M.T., as it is quite probable that in the future, the individual will be able to access an M.T. system from his own sitting-room or office via his own television set.
+The C.E.C. plans to establish very shortly a European information network for scientific and technical information (EURONET) which will link data bases in several member countries and will be accessed via post office communications.
+One of the first data banks to be made available to EURONET users will be the C.E.C.'s EURODICAUTOM.
 A freelance translator will then be able to avail himself of facilities previously reserved for staff translators.

 Mention of data banks introduces an area which is perhaps more familiar to the professional linguist: the storing and accessing of terminological information by computer.

-There are two main ways of storing and accessing terminological information via computer that every translator should be aware of, bearing in mind the spread of long-distance information systems and the tremendous impact (present and future) of the microprocessor: data may be stored on a vast scale in a terminological data bank, whose services are made available to a wide range of users; or, restricted field data may be stored on a medium such as a floppy disk, which can be thought of as akin in function to magnetic tape, and which constitutes a permanent record of information that may be accessed by a mini-computer.
-That is, in the near future, a translator could conceivably possess the equivalent of several bi- and multilingual dictionaries on disk, at a fraction of the cost of a conventional published dictionary.
-Mini-computer prices are decreasing rapidly, to the extent that the "home computer" is a definite reality.
-At the time of writing, a suitable computer may be bought for about £300.
+There are two main ways of storing and accessing terminological information via computer that every translator should be aware of, bearing in mind the spread of long-distance information systems and the tremendous impact (present and future) of the microprocessor: data may be stored on a vast scale in a terminological data bank, the services of which are made available to a vide range of users; or, restricted field data may be stored on a medium such as a floppy disk, which can be thought of as akin in function to magnetic tape, and which constitutes a permanent record of information that may be accessed by a mini-computer.
+That is, in the near future, a translator could conceivably possess the equivalent of several bilingual and multilingual dictionaries on disk, at a fraction of the cost of a conventional published dictionary.
+Mini-computer prices are decreasing rapidly, to the extent that the 'home computer' is a definite reality.